 How did I reach Suraj Chhatri in Bundi (Rajasthan)?

-Chhatri on top of Aravalli Hills and Taragarh Fort, the undefeated Fort of Bundi, are two important structures definitely attract many eyes via passing through National Highway 12 no matter day or night.
-I had to stop Royal Enfield Thunderbird Twinspark motorbike at National Highway 12 the moment I saw both.
+Chhatri on top of Aravalli Hills and Taragarh Fort, the undefeated Fort of Bundi, are two important structures that definitely attract many eyes via passing through National Highway 12 no matter day or night.
+I had to stop the Royal Enfield Thunderbird Twinspark motorbike at National Highway 12 the moment I saw both.

 Yes, I was on the Bundi tour.
 Chhatri visit was the first priority, but how – the question.